 With the power of a database, this form of MAM can relate clients to content and content to links, personas, and keywords.

-Global search makes finding assets simple for a user.
+A global search makes finding assets simple for users.

 Here is part of the schema we created.